jbakse/site_builder/content/parameters/index.md

 ### Interfaces
 When thinking about software we often define the **interface** as the part of the application that is _visible to_ and _manipulated by_ the user.
-I think it is better consider the interface as the common boundary, or overlap, between two systems.
+I think it is better consider an interface as a common boundary, or overlap, between two systems.
 Interfaces are shaped by the qualities of both systems.

 Two of the most important interfaces of software systems are **user interfaces** (UIs) and **application programming interfaces** (APIs).

 - The **UI** is the part of a software system that a person uses to control it.
 The UI accepts user input and provides feedback.
 It overlaps with the user and is designed around capabilities and nature of both the software and the user.
 The UI is the primary interface in most applications.

 - The **API** is the part of a software system that is used by programmers to connect it with other software systems.
-A well designed API considers both the software system itself and how other software systems will want to use it.
-It The API is the primary interface in most libraries.
+A well-designed API considers both the software system itself and how other software systems will want to use it.
+The API is the primary interface in most libraries.

 It is common for software to have both a UI and an API.
-For example twitter provides a user interface for making and reading tweets and an API for integrating twitter into existing systems.
+For example, twitter provides a user interface for making and reading tweets and an API for integrating twitter into existing systems.